aumofatush/Application-of-Machine-Learning-in-Genomics/Machine_Learning_Genomics.md

 3. For each cluster, update its mean vector based on all the points that have been assigned to it
 4. Terminate after predetermined number of iterations OR after a certain percentage of data points converge inside a cluster.
 (Alternatively, when nothing changes, meaning no points are assigned to different clusters compared to the previous iteration, we stop.)
 ```
-K-means clustering can be used to cluster gene expression profiles to predict gene function or cluster patient samples to predict clinical characteristics [4].
-Altogether, both clustering methods offer valuable information in inferring and modeling the behavior of biological occurrences.
-One key difference between the two methods is that hierarchical clustering is determinate, that is it will always result in the same solution, whereas k-means depends on random initialization, which may change the solution.
-Another difference is that hierarchical clustering allows the scientist to understand the hierarchy of the dataset, whereas k-means rigidly assigns clusters without offering an understanding of their relationship within and to each other.
+A real world application of k-means clustering is to cluster gene expression profiles to predict gene function or cluster patient samples to predict clinical characteristics [4].
+Altogether, both clustering methods are valid ways to model biological occurences and provide key information about how data points, that represent genetic information, are related to each other.
+One key difference between the two methods is that hierarchical clustering is determinate, meaning the clustering solution will always be the same, whereas k-means depends on random initialization, meaning the clustering solution can vary each time.
+Another difference is that hierarchical clustering allows the scientist to understand the hierarchy of the dataset, perhaps by creating a dendrogram, whereas k-means rigidly assigns clusters without offering an understanding of their relationship within and to each other.

-Altogether, machine learning is picking up speed in a wide array of bioinformatic applications, and it is critical to assess the considerations and recurrent challenges in such applications as they approach clinical and widespread usage.
-Nonetheless, such techniques offer a powerful basis from which to provide insight toward discovery in genomics.
+Overall, machine learning is continuously growing in general and within the broad field of bioinformatics.
+With that being said, it is vital to evaluate the concerns and ongoing challenges in bioinformatics-related applications as they approach clinical and widespread usage.
+Nonetheless, such methods offer a powerful basis from which to provide insight toward discovery in genomics.

 # Sources outside of class<a name="6"></a>
 [1] Libbrecht M.W., Noble W. S. Machine Learning Applications in Genetics and Genomics.
 Nature Reviews Genetics.
 16, (2015) 321-332.